Dunsford: the perfect place for a Sunday stroll

 Dunsford is an excellent place to start to explore the area.
 Paths lead through the centre of the nature reserve, while a circular walk is possible using an access trail on the opposite bank of the river (not DWT land).

-If you want a longer walk then try our seven-mile Dunsford Wild Walk.
-The nature reserve also joins to lanes and footpaths leading along the Teign Valley to Fingle Bridge and Castle Drogo.
+If you want a longer walk, the nature reserve joins lanes and footpaths leading along the Teign Valley to Fingle Bridge and Castle Drogo.
 Use Ordnance Survey Map OL28-Dartmoor to plan your trip.